-Numerous approaches to tackling this set of problems partially or completely have been proposed, including:
+Various approaches to tackling this set of problems partially or completely have been proposed, including:

-- RSIP (realm-specific IP) [8, 7].
-Old, unused.
+- RSIP (realm-specific IP) [RFC3102, RFC3103].
+Years old, unused.

-- HIP (host identity payload) [31, 32].
-Old, hardly used. - STUN/TURN/ICE [39, 25, 38].
-Aimed at NAT traversal for SIP (but why was SIP designed to depend on address transparency when NATs were already prevalent?)
+- HIP (host identity payload) [RFC4423, RFC5201, etc.] Years old, hardly used.

+- STUN/TURN/ICE [RFC3489, RFC5766, RFC5768].
+Aimed at NAT traversal for SIP (but why was SIP designed with so much dependency on address transparency at a time when NATs were already prevalent?)

 - PCP (port control protocol).
-Also aimed at NAT traversal [46].
+Also aimed at NAT traversal [RFC 6887].

-- SHIM6 [35].
-In SHIM6, a shim on top of the network layer notifies alternative IPv6 addresses to the two ends of a session, so that a broken session can be automatically restored by picking a new address pair.
+- SHIM6 [RFC5533, RFC5534, RFC5535, RFC6316, RFC6629].
+In SHIM6, a shim on top of the network layer and below the transport layer swaps alternative IPv6 addresses between the two ends of a session, so that a broken session can be automatically restored by picking a new address pair.
 Host stacks are affected (but not TCP or the socket API), and traffic engineering is impacted.
 SHIM6 relies on IPv6 extension headers, which many firewalls discard.

-- LISP [18].
+- LISP [RFC6830 to RFC6837].
 In LISP, packets sent between two prefixes that are not present in the global BGP4 table are encapsulated to traverse the wide-area network.
 This relies on a distributed mapping system to map between the true destination and the decapsulator, and on a transition mechanism to interface the LISP and non-LISP Internets.
 On the other hand, site infrastructure and host software are not affected.

-- ILNP [3].
+- ILNP [RFC6740 to RFC6748].
 In ILNP, there is a conceptual boundary between the routing part of an IPv6 address (64 bits) and the locally-significant identifying part (also 64 bits).
 The routing part is rewritten at the site boundary.
 Host code, including transport code, and on-site routers are affected.

-- Network address and port translation (NAT) has become widespread for IPv4 enterprise networks wishing to be internally independent of ISP-based addressing.
-Network prefix translation(NPTv6) has been proposed for IPv6 [45].
+- Just as network address and port translation (NAT) has become widespread for IPv4 enterprise networks wishing to be internally indpendent of ISP-based addressing, network prefix translation has been proposed, and implemented, for IPv6 networks [RFC6296].
 It has some, but not all, the disadvantages of traditional NAT.

-- Happy Eyeballs [47].
-In this technique, applications explicitly probe before establishing a transport connection, to discover the 'best' IP address to use when there is a choice.
+- Happy Eyeballs [RFC6555].
+In this technique, applications use explicit probing to discover the "best" IP address to use when there is a choice, but only before establishing a transport connection.
 Application code using the socket API must be updated.

-- Multipath TCP (MPTCP) [19].
-Here, TCP itself is modified to operate several paths (i.e., several pairs of IP addresses) simultaneously, with automatic load sharing between the paths.
-In some ways this is a compromise between SHIM6 and Happy Eyeballs, but is only effective for TCP traffic, and requires host stack modifications.
+- Multipath TCP (MPTCP) [RFC6824].
+Here, TCP itself is modified to operate several paths (i.e. several pairs of IP addresses) simultaneously, with automatic load sharing between the paths.
+In some ways this is a compromise between SHIM6 and Happy Eyeballs, but is only effective for TCP traffic, as well as requiring host stack modifications.

-- Name Based Sockets (NBS) [44].
+- Name Based Sockets (NBS) [draft-ubillos-name-based-sockets, NBS1, NBS2].
 In NBS, applications open sockets by name and the transport session, initially opened by address, swaps DNS names between the two ends, so that a broken session can be automatically reopened by name.
 It relies on IPv6 extension headers or IPv4 options, which many firewalls discard.
 NBS requires retooling of the DNS, not just of the hosts using it, but should be transparent to routers and middleboxes.
 At this time it remains a prototype.

-- Ongoing research projects such as Signposts [40] and Polyversal TCP [33].
-A more ambitious project is Named Data Networking [22].
+- Ongoing research projects such as [Signposts] and Polyversal TCP [PolyTCP].
+A more ambitious project is Named Data Networking [NDN].
 This attempts to change the conversation by viewing individual data resources as the source and destination of packets, demoting both IP addresses and DNS names from their current primacy.

-- In a sense, the entire work of the IETF MIF WG is related to this, for example [24, 17].
+- In a sense, the entire work of the IETF MIF WG is related to this, for example [draft-ietf-mif-api-extension], [draft-deng-mif-api-session-continuity-guide].